flow123d/flow123d/doc/design/field_evaluate.md

 **Overview**
 Usage of the field caches consists of:
 1. Merging more quadratures into a single set of the local evaluation points (class `EvalPoints`).
-    For every merged quadrature we obtain the EvalSubset.
 2. Create a `FieldSet` one for every quadrature of the fields involved in that integral.
 3. Initialize the fields in the integral's field set: Allocate the cache space in fields and mark which quadrature the field use.
 This is done through the call of `FieldSet::cache_allocate<dim>(EvalSubset, Mapping<dim>)`
-4. In the main assembly loop the element cache prefetching can be done.
-This is organized by `ElementCacheMap` which knows which elements are cached.
+4. Composing the assambly patch, element cache prefetching.
+This is organized by `ElementCacheMap`.
-5. Assembly on a single element:
-    1. Update caches of the used fields (can be possibly moved into generic assembly loop).
-    2. Map the element (elements) to their cache indices.
-    3. Iterate over EvalSubsets and get cached values from the fields.
+5. Assembly: Iterate over Integrals and get cached values from the fields.

 ### 1. Initialization - evaluation points